VermeirJellen/Financial_Risk_Modeling_Research/readme.md

 ###Global Research Context
 This project is part of a larger academic research project.
 The global project aims to give a broad overview on the state of the art regarding both financial risk management and robust portfolio optimization.
 The methods and techniques under consideration mainly consist of a recombination of well known statistical concepts and robust convex optimization procedures that are applied to finance-related problems.
 However, the added value of the project aims to be of a more practical nature.
-The main goal of this thesis is to derive useful tools from the theoretical concepts and illustrate and apply the techniques in a realistic setting in such a way that industry professionals can directly benefit from them.
+Our main objective is to derive useful tools from the theoretical concepts and illustrate and apply the techniques in a realistic setting in such a way that industry professionals can directly benefit from them.
 The research project was initially divided into three main parts:

 1. Financial Risk Management
 2. Robust Portfolio Optimization